TheLastCylon/ecosystem/documentation/buffereds/understanding_queues.md

 - Three fields.
 - Two are indexed.
 - One being a big-int, that serves as the primary key and is auto-incremented.
-- The other being a 16-byte representation of a UUID.
+- The other is a 16-byte representation of a UUID.
 - The third field is a string, that can be of any size.

 The string is where message data is stored, in the form of a JSON string.